open2c/pairtools/README.md

 ### tools

-- sam_to_pairsam: read .sam files produced by bwa and form Hi-C pairs
+- parse: read .sam files produced by bwa and form Hi-C pairs
     - form Hi-C pairs by reporting the outer-most mapped positions and the strand on the either side of each molecule;
     - report unmapped/multimapped (ambiguous alignments)/chimeric alignments as